openssl/openssl/doc/designs/quic-design/glossary.md

 **Engine:** See `QUIC_ENGINE`.

+**Event Leader:** The QSO which is is the top-level QSO in a hierarchy of QSOs, and which is responsible for event processing for all QSOs in that hierarchy.
+This may be a QLSO or QCSO.
+See [the server API design](server/quic-server-api.md).

 **FC:** Flow control.
 Comprises TXFC and RXFC.

 **FIFD:** Frame-in-flight dispatcher.
 Ties together the CFQ and TXPIM to handle